 - Your lawyer is engaged in unethical behavior.
 A lawyer who advocates falsifying evidence or lying about the facts or the extent of injuries can't be trusted.
-Sexual harassment or other similar misconduct would be another example of grossly inappropriate conduct that justify finding another lawyer.
+Sexual harassment or other similar misconduct would be another example of grossly inappropriate conduct that justifies finding another lawyer.

 How Do I Change Lawyers?